Listen To This Article - Click Play

 3. See the Lights in Sevierville, Pigeon Forge and Gatlinburg

 During the Christmas season, the Smoky Mountains are decorated in millions of twinkling lights and decorations.
 When you drive through Sevierville, you’ll get to see more than 15 million lights in just a 25-mile stretch!
 In Pigeon Forge, the entire town is covered with more than 5 million lights.
 You’ll get to see bear, deer, giant ornaments and more when you drive through Pigeon Forge.
 Driving through Gatlinburg, you’ll see spectacular lighting displays as well, including animals such as deer and foxes, and dancing fountains and snowmen.
-If you don’t want to drive, you can go on the Gatlinburg Trolley Tour of Lights to see all the displays and learn some of Gatlinburg’s history in a heated trolley.

 4. Lights Over Gatlinburg at the SkyLift Park